-Any appliance which can be plugged into a standard North American wall outlet must operate as expected when the device is being used to reduce the appliance's THD, and as such, the device must handle a wide array of devices.
+Any appliance which can be plugged into a standard North American wall outlet must operate as expected when the device is being used to reduce the appliance's THD, and as such, a wide range of currents must be able to pass through the device.
 The THD reducing effect of the device must consistently reduce the THD of any appliance attached by at least 25%.
 In order to protect against current surges, the device will feature a simple fuse as they are less expensive than circuit breakers.
 A table of additional electrical specifications can be found in Table 2.